jcassidy91/AtlasBuild/README.md

 ### Cheat Mode
 Eventually in the game you will be able to unlock more abilities.
-Unlock them immediately by rpessing Numpad *\
+Unlock them immediately by pressing Numpad *

 **Double-Jump**: (Z -> Z)\
 **Wall-Jump**: (Press against wall in mid-air + Z)